|obert Strauss (Nov 08. 1913 - Feb 20. 1975)|

 Strauss enjoyed only middling success until the following decade, however, when film roles began to materialize for him.
 He made his Hollywood debut as a grocer in the 1942 Bill of Rights docudrama Native Land.

-money for coffee -end-cakes.
-Someone suggested to Strauss that a lot of harassed Hollywood parents would pay
+-end-cakes.
+Someone suggested to Strauss that a lot of harassed Hollywood

-good money if only they could locate a character actor to play Santa to
+parents would pay good money if only they could locate a character actor to

-their kids.
-Strauss lost no time in placing an ad in the cinema bible, "The
+play Santa to their kids.
+Strauss lost no time in placing an ad in the

 assorted off-spring of Lloyd Nolan, Ann Sothern, Dorothy Lamour, Hedy Lamarr